aummn/address-book/README.md

 So that I can keep track of my customer contacts

 Acceptance Criteria
-o	Address book will hold name and phone numbers of contact entries o	Users should be able to add new contact entries o	Users should be able to remove existing contact entries o	Users should be able to print all contacts in an address book o	Users should be able to maintain multiple address books o	Users should be able to print a unique set of all contacts across multiple address books
+  - Address book will hold name and phone numbers of contact entries
+  -	Users should be able to add new contact entries
+  -	Users should be able to remove existing contact entries
+  -	Users should be able to print all contacts in an address book
+  -	Users should be able to maintain multiple address books
+  -	Users should be able to print a unique set of all contacts across multiple address books

 Two UIs are built on top of Java Swing for address book manipulation and contact manipulation.

 1. Address book info UI

    This is the place to maintain multiple address books, the provided functions are listed here:

    1) create an address book
-   2) remove an address book
+   2) remove address books
+        (press CTRL + mouse left button to select one or more adress books)
-   3) search existing address book
+   3) search address books
+        (instant searching after typing in characters)
    4) show contacts in selected address books
+        (press CTRL + mouse left button to select one or more adress books)
-   5) show unique contacts in selected address books
+   5) show unique contacts in selected address books (press CTRL + mouse left button to select one or more adress books)
    6) clear the displayed data
    7) go to contact management UI

 2. Contact management UI

    This is the place to maintain contacts, the provided functions are listed here:

    1) create a contact
-   2) remove a contact
+   2) remove selected contacts
+        (support removing one or more contacts,  press CTRL + mouse left button to select one or more contacts)
-   3) search existing contacts
+   3) search contacts
+        (instant searching after typing in characters)
    4) show contacts in selected address books
+        (press CTRL + mouse left button to select one or more adress books)
-   5) show unique contacts in selected address books
+   5) show unique contacts in selected address books (press CTRL + mouse left button to select one or more adress books)
    6) clear the displayed data
    7) close the contact management UI